thomastech/Sparky/Src/README.md

 The entries in the config.h file are provide so you can personalize common default settings.

 ### The Fine Print
-This project is not intended for coding beginners.
-If your Cpp coding experience is limited then start with a simpler project.
+The source files can be modified to customize it to your application.
+It is not intended for coding beginners; If your Cpp coding experience is limited then start with a simpler project.
 There are many Arduino forums and YouTube instructional videos that will help get you going.
-To put it bluntly, don't use the SPARKY community to ask for general Arduino help.

 ### Platformio
-The project successfully compiles on Visual Studio Code Version 1.39.2 with Platformio Home 2.3.3, Core 4.0.3.
+The project successfully compiles on Visual Studio Code Version 1.39.2 with Platformio IDE 1.9.0, and Espressif32 1.11.0 board platform.
 All required files are provided, including important library dependencies.

 ### Source Code Formatting
 All .cpp and .h files have been formatted with the Uncrustify extension.
 The uncrustify.cfg file is included in the file package.